JustSustainabilityDesign/savetheAI/_pages/jobs.md

 ### AI models need massive databases of human knowledge to train them.
 These databases are put together by unpaid, or poorly paid and precariously employed data workers.

 Data workers are often freelance, earning around only US$1 per hour or employed on contracts for less than a week.
 They live in constant fear of losing their jobs.
-Their employers force them to work over 9 hours per day and refuse to pay overtime, and they feel powerless in responding. [^17]
+Their employers force them to work over 9 hours per day and refuse to pay overtime, and they feel powerless in responding [^17].

 You also (probably) do data work for free.
 You know those “Are you a robot?” reCAPTCHA boxes that ask you to copy out words or identify images?
-They use your responses to teach AI for Google’s book digitization, image recognition, and driverless cars. [^11]
+They use your responses to teach AI for Google’s book digitization, image recognition, and driverless cars [^11].

 ## Thankfully, workers are uniting to challenge the platforms that exploit them

 [**Worker Mobilizations around AI in Arts, Culture, and Media.**](https://creativelabourcriticalfutures.ca/resource-files/tracker-ai-mobilization-clcf.html) From Hollywood writers and game performers in the US to voice actors in Brazil, cultural workers around the world are striking, protesting, running campaigns and mobilizing to contest the use of AI in the workplace.
-This tracker published by [Creative Labour and Critical Futures](https://creativelabourcriticalfutures.ca/) aims to document strikes, protests, campaigns and mobilizations by workers in the arts, culture and media. [^18]
+This tracker published by [Creative Labour and Critical Futures](https://creativelabourcriticalfutures.ca/) aims to document strikes, protests, campaigns and mobilizations by workers in the arts, culture and media [^18].

 [**Data Workers Inquiry**](https://data-workers.org/) does worker-led research, identifying urgent issues, formulating their own questions, and telling their stories in zines, documentaries, comics, essays, podcasts, and animations [^19].

 [**Turkopticon**](https://turkopticon.net/) is a worker-led organization supporting Amazon’s freelance data workers.
-They help workers resolve disputes with Amazon and clients, allow workers to review clients, and provide a space for general questions and concerns. [^20]
+They help workers resolve disputes with Amazon and clients, allow workers to review clients, and provide a space for general questions and concerns [^20].

-[**Fairwork**](https://fair.work/en/fw/principles/ai-principles/) conducts action research and produces AI Principles to evaluate the working conditions of data workers. [^21] This research is used to advocate for policy changes to improve protections for data workers. [^22]
+[**Fairwork**](https://fair.work/en/fw/principles/ai-principles/) conducts action research and produces AI Principles to evaluate the working conditions of data workers [^21].
+This research is used to advocate for policy changes to improve protections for data workers [^22].

 [**African Tech Workers Rising**](https://uniglobalunion.org/about/sectors/ict-related-services/african-tech-workers-rising/) is working to transform the data supply chain by ensuring that workers’ voices shape the new world of work.
-That includes a binding sector-wide agreement committing tech companies to living wages, safe jobs and the right to organize. [^23]
+That includes a binding sector-wide agreement committing tech companies to living wages, safe jobs and the right to organize [^23].

-[**The Data Labelers Association (DLA)**](https://datalabelers.org/) advocates for fair treatment, better conditions, and recognition for data labelers worldwide, while pushing for workers to be at the center of policy and regulatory formulation [^24]
+[**The Data Labelers Association (DLA)**](https://datalabelers.org/) advocates for fair treatment, better conditions, and recognition for data labelers worldwide, while pushing for workers to be at the center of policy and regulatory formulation [^24].

-### [**Savethe.ai/jobs**](https://savethe.ai/jobs/) is an initiative of the [Just Sustainability Design Lab](https://justsustainabilitydesign.org/) in Collaboration with [Digilabour](https://digilabour.com.br/) ISCHOOL, UNIVERSITY OF TORONTO
+### [**Savethe.ai/jobs**](https://savethe.ai/jobs/) is an initiative of the [Just Sustainability Design Lab](https://justsustainabilitydesign.org/) in Collaboration with [Digilabour](https://digilabour.com.br/), Universtity of Toronto.

 ### [**Download the Save the AI Posters**](https://savethe.ai/downloads/)